TINC.CONF(5) BSD File Formats Manual TINC.CONF(5)

 This is the most important script.
 If it is present it will be executed right after the tinc daemon has been

-started and has connected to the virtual network device.
-It should be used to set up the corresponding network
+is used).
+It should be used to set up the corresponding network interface, but can also be used to start other

-panel instead of creating this script.
+Under Windows you can use the Network Connections control panel instead of creating this script.

 This script is started when the tinc daemon with name HOST becomes reachable.